ham1668/ror_todo/README.md

 In the model, we're saying that .completed? will return boolean of the completed_at field is not blank.
 If it is not blank, True is returned.
 Otherwise, False is returned.

 Now when I refresh my list of todo items, I can see that "Watch a video" is struck through!

+At this point, the tutorial focuses on styling the look and feel...

+The app/assets/stylesheets/application.css file is renamed to application.css.scss.

+Lots is copied from https://github.com/mackenziechild/Todo-App/blob/master/app/assets/stylesheets/application.css.scss